Listen to quick overview about domains

 Really it comes down to personal preference but there are a few things to consider.

-Firstly, domain names whether UK or US are registered on a first come, first served basis so anyone can register them.
+Firstly, domains whether UK or US are registered on a first come, first served basis so anyone can register them.

 You don’t need to feel that there is a restriction on them (unless of course you are trying to register a domain that infringes someone’s trademark, but that’s another story for another day!).

-Also, you don’t need to feel as though you have to register every type of domain name extension such as .com, .net, .eu, .org.uk, .uk, .org, etc.
+Also, you don’t need to feel as though you have to register every type of extension such as .com, .net, .eu, .org.uk, .uk, .org, etc.

-What you could do though if you want to take the .com domain name off the market to prevent someone else registering it is to register it & then set up what is called domain parking for the .com domain.
+What you could do though if you want to take the .com extension off the market to prevent someone else registering it is to register it & then set up what is called domain parking for the .com domain.

 This is very straightforward.
 Basically, if you set your website up as a .co.uk domain name & then someone types in .com instead of .co.uk they would be redirected to the .co.uk website so that you do not miss any traffic.